SurkanA/The-Time/README.md

 ## Features

-- Displays the current local time and day.
-(Amazing i know)
+- Displays the current time and date.
 - Allows users to personalize the time display in UTC.
 - Lightweight project.
 (24,2KB)